Scalable Compute and Data

 Supersizing Flows

-Here's how Metaflow can help make your project more scalable:
+Here's how Metaflow can help make your project more scalable, both tecnically and organizationally:

 There is no single magic formula for scalability.
-Instead of proposing a novel paradigm to make your Python code faster, Metaflow provides a set of pragmatic tools, leveraging the best off-the-shelf components and services, which help you make code more scalable and performant depending on your specific needs.
+Instead of proposing a novel paradigm to make your Python code faster, Metaflow provides a set of practical, commonly used patterns, which help you make code more scalable and performant depending on your specific needs.

-• Performance Optimization: You can improve performance of your code by utilizing off-the-shelf, high-performance libraries such as XGboost or Tensorflow.
+Performance Optimization: You can improve performance of your code by utilizing off-the-shelf, high-performance libraries such as XGboost or PyTorch.
 Or, if you need something more custom, you can leverage the vast landscape of data tools for Python, including compilers like Numba to speed up your code.

-• Scaling Out: Besides executing code on a single instance, Metaflow makes it easy to parallelize steps over an arbitrarily large number of instances, leveraging Kubernetes and AWS Batch, giving you access to virtually unlimited amount of computing power.
+Scaling Out: Besides executing code on a single instance, Metaflow makes it easy to parallelize steps over an arbitrarily large number of instances, leveraging Kubernetes and AWS Batch, giving you access to virtually unlimited amount of computing power.
+Besides many independent tasks, you can create large compute clusters too on the fly, e.g. to train large (language) models.

 Often an effective recipe for scalability is a combination of these three techniques: Start with high-performance Python libraries, run them on large instances, and if necessary, parallelize processing as widely as needed.
 Also, besides compute concerns, loading data efficiently is something Metaflow can help with.